Have any questions?

 School tours highlight the Wexner Center's exhibitions and architecture, with content that is age appropriate and can be customized to enhance your classroom curriculum.
 Tours and admission for students, teachers, and chaperones is free.
 Find details on the Tours page.

 High school students participating in the Pages program visit the Wexner Center at least three times during the school year, to experience visual arts, performing arts, and film projects, and to develop their own responses through poetry, prose, and art work.
 Pages is free for participants, including transportation and admission.
-We are now accepting applications for the 2017–18 school year.

 A responsive school program that works closely with students who are doing student-led, student driven work in their schools and community.
 This program provides resources and various access points to contemporary art as students explore contemporary social issues.
 The program operates both in and beyond school hours, and provides creative integration to support activated students with their community service learning initiatives.
 This program cultivates a partnership with students while including teacher(s), adult mentors, and the parents that support these students.
 Programming is driven by youths participating in service learning initiatives in school and in the community.
 Call & Response is open to student-led groups or clubs in any central Ohio school.
 In 2016-18, we worked with students at Fort Hayes HS.
 In 2018-19, we will work with students at Westerville North HS.